Premiership of John Swinney: Storm Éowyn

 In January 2025, the Met Office issued a rare Red alert warning for strong winds for much of Scotland, particularly the central belt and Scottish Lowlands which included areas such as Glasgow, East Ayrshire, South Ayrshire, Dumfries and Galloway and the Scottish Borders.
-Ahead of the strong winds association with Storm Éowyn, Swinney urged the public "not to travel" and urged the public to take the alert seriously and follow all advice given by emergency services in preparation for the storm.
+Ahead of the strong winds associated with Storm Éowyn, Swinney urged the public "not to travel" and urged the public to take the alert seriously and follow all advice given by emergency services in preparation for the storm.
 On 23 January 2025, Swinney advised that local councils across Scotland would make decisions on areas such as schools closing during the storm, and advised that the Scottish Government Resilience Room had been activated to co-ordinate the government's response and preparation for the storm.
 Later that day, it was announced by individual local authorities in the Red alert areas that the majority of schools would be closed on the 24 January as a result of the storm.

-Storm Éowyn made impact in Scotland on 24 January 2025, leaving around 117,000 homes across the country without power and electricity supply, with wind speeds as high as 102mph recorded on the Tay Road Bridge.
+Storm Éowyn made impact in Scotland on 24 January 2025, leaving around 117,000 homes across the country without power and electricity supply, with wind speeds as high as 102 mph recorded on the Tay Road Bridge.
 Swinney appealed to the public to have a "high level of vigilance", and expressed concerns about the number of HGVs on Scottish roads, claiming that "too many lorries are on the road and I urge all HGVs to follow Police Scotland advice not to travel during the red weather warning".
 All ScotRail train services were suspended and did not return to service until midday the following day.
 The Scottish Government Resilience Room met again on the evening of 24 January to co-ordinate the Scottish Government's response to the storm.
 Swinney praised the public for following advice from Police Scotland not to travel, attributing to "areas covered by the red warning has seen road usage been about 85% less than normal, and that is thanks to so many people heeding the advice not to travel".